rastapasta/react-native-gl-model-view/README.md

 # react-native-gl-model-view

-A `<GLModelView>` component for [react-native](github.com/facebook/react-native/), allowing you to display and animate any Wavefront .OBJ 3D object by supplying a native bridge to [GLView](https://github.com/nicklockwood/GLView).
+A `<GLModelView>` component for [react-native](github.com/facebook/react-native/), allowing you to display and animate any Wavefront .OBJ 3D object.
+Realized with a native bridge to [GLView](https://github.com/nicklockwood/GLView).

 Main features:

-* Display, rotate, scale and translate any 3D object!
+* Display, rotate, scale and translate any textured 3D object!
 * Animate with blasting fast 60FPS by using the [Animated API](https://facebook.github.io/react-native/docs/animations.html#using-the-native-driver) native driver
 * Load any Wavefront .OBJ or GLEssentials model
 * Use all texture image formats supported by [UIImage](https://developer.apple.com/library/content/documentation/2DDrawing/Conceptual/DrawingPrintingiOS/LoadingImages/LoadingImages.html#//apple_ref/doc/uid/TP40010156-CH17-SW8)